Guide to Finding the Best Delay Spray for Men

 • Too much lidocaine or benzocaine can be absorbed into the bloodstream and cause adverse reactions, but too little anesthetic is likely present in these bottles to pose a severe threat.

-For many men, there is also such a thing as too little spray.
+For many men, there is also such a thing as too little delay spray.
 Lots of men only need one spray or two at most, but some require three or more.
 This can also vary depending on the product you choose, as described earlier.
-(Note: Companies do not recommend more than 10 sprays.)
+(Note: Companies do not recommend more than ten sprays.)

-Alternative to delay sprays
+Alternatives to delay sprays

 Whether you suffer from an allergy to topical anesthetics or you don’t feel that the waiting period for a delay spray to take effect will suit your sex life, there are plenty of interesting alternatives to delay spray.
 Many are adequate for some men, while others might fall short.